 The mission of the UCSF Dyslexia Program is to eliminate the debilitating effects of developmental dyslexia while preserving and even enhancing the relative strengths of each individual.
 In addition, we aim to develop best practice protocols to implement individually catered interventions in classrooms throughout the country.

 Learn about opportunities to participate in research to help improve diagnosis and tools for people with dyslexia.

 We are seeking to hire qualified postdoctoral scholars for work in our laboratory.
+Candidates with strong technical and neuroimaging skills are encouraged to apply.
 Please click below to read more of the responsibilities and qualifications of the position(s) open.

 We are interested in offering long-term, unpaid internships to qualified individuals with backgrounds in psychology, biology, statistics, or other related fields.
 Applicants must be self-motivated, have excellent interpersonal, organizational, and writing skills.

 Please email resume and cover letter with ‘UCSF Internship’ in the subject line and include your full name in the Subject of the email.

 We are no longer accepting summer internship applications for Summer 2017.